itscodenation/curriculum-15-16/units/11-bootstrap/lessons/project-character/README.md

 Teachers should keep track of student success while they are presenting to the class based on [this rubric](https://docs.google.com/spreadsheets/d/1rSyrqf3E3knsAu-G7bdrI9JrSC5eOpuADYrTD8H4Kfg/edit?usp=sharing).

 ###How to Submit
-The teacher must ask students to share the link to their project
+Students must push all final code to their GitHub repository.
+Students will then share the link to their repo at bit.ly/ScriptEdProjects